xiangao/reproducible-research/content/01-introduction/index.md

 * Copy-paste-edit tables
 * Copy-paste-adjust figures

-If you do anything ``by hand'' once, you'll have to do it 100 times.
+If you do anything "by hand" once, you'll have to do it 100 times.